clojurebridge-minneapolis/installfest/docs/track1/Page_4_Change_code.md

 #### Adding And Committing The Changes

-Now that our the changes in the editor are saved, let's add and commit the changes to our new branch. _Adding_ files to the branch puts the updated files on the branch. _Committing_ the updated files to the branch saves creates a specific version of the branch - it puts a timestamp and version description of the current state of the branch.
-You must add, then commit files to the branch.
+Now that our the changes in the editor are saved, let's add and commit the changes. _Adding_ files prepares to upload the updated files. _Committing_ actually records a snapshot of files -- it puts a timestamp and version description of the current state of the project.

 First, _add_ the specific file(s) with "`git add` + file name" to the branch you are on: